centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 #### Dumper reader/writer

-A *dumper reader/writer* pair is used to synchronize part of a database between two instances of Centreon Broker.
-In the future we will provide an extensive synchronization mechanism, but today this system is mainly used to synchronize BAs for the BAM Poller Display mechanism.
+A Dumper Reader/Writer pair is used to synchronize part of a database between two instances of Centreon Broker.
+In the future there will be an extensive synchronization mechanism, but today it is mainly used to synchronize BA for the BAM Poller Display mechanism.

-The BAM Poller Display configuration documentation explains how to properly configure these outputs.
+The BAM Poller Display configuration documentation explains how to properly configure those *Outputs*.

-*Dumper Reader*-type and *Dumper Writer*-type outputs have the following
+*Outputs* of type 'Dumper Reader' and 'Dumper Writer' have the following
 parameters:

   - DB Type